ThakeerMoola/POE_PROG6221/PoePart2/README.md

 ![image](https://github.com/ThakeerMoola/POE_PROG6221/assets/102582551/b9b3ec4a-9bd0-4518-a064-b9c1e87ecfea)

-User cal add the name of each recipe which was implemented in this part.
+User can add the name of each recipe which was implemented in this part.

 ![image](https://github.com/ThakeerMoola/POE_PROG6221/assets/102582551/67f037e2-b286-4550-be62-09cebb0d8a7c)